Staying Dry And Cool

 Humidity—you’re familiar with it, right?—reduces the evaporation rate.
 Sweat does not evaporate as much if there is already a lot of water vapor in the air.

-“The high humidity in the South reduces evaporative cooling from the skin, leading to great risk of overheating,” says Peter Rippey, MD, of St. Joseph’s/Candler Medical Group – Bluffton.
+“The high humidity in the South reduces evaporative cooling from the skin, leading to great risk of overheating,” says Peter Rippey, MD, of St. Joseph’s/Candler Primary Care located in Bluffton.

 Heat-related illness can cause stomach cramping, nausea, headaches, and excessive thirst caused by dehydration.
 If a person notices these symptoms, they should immediately drink fluids (avoiding caffeine and alcohol), remove tight or extra clothing, take a cool shower or bath if possible, or use cool towels or fans.